valentingavran/anglify/CONTRIBUTING.md

 <footer>
 ```

 The **header** is mandatory.
-The `scope` field can be omitted if the change does not affect a specific
+However, you can omit the 'scope' field if the change does not affect a specific module scope.
-module and is not displayed in the changelog (e.g. build changes or refactorings).

-Any line of the commit message cannot be longer 100 characters!
+Any line of the commit message cannot be longer than 100 characters!
 This allows the message to be easier
 to read on GitHub as well as in various git tools.

 Example: